 This post is the first in a series about PCB Layout for Power Supply unit.

-Bradboards are great for prototyping and are a very useful tool, but when you need to do something really serious, you can’t do without knowing how to actually make your PCB.
+Breadboards are great for prototyping and are a very useful tool, but when you need to do something really serious, you can’t do it without knowing how to actually make your PCB.

 PCB creation is not an easy task, but a little persistence and time, and this guide will help you create your first PC.